pyctrl/izulu/README.rst

     if data["status"] not in {"READY", "IN_PROGRESS}:
         raise ValueError("Data is invalid: unprocessable status")

-Stop manually manage error messages all over the codebase!
+With ``izulu`` you can forget about manual error message management all over the codebase!

 ::